These are the eco-friendly beauty brands to up your routine for a more sustainable 2025

-Sustainability is now at the forefront of so many conversations in our day-to-day lives.
-Never more so than within the beauty industry.
-We look into what sustainability really is and what that means for these sustainable beauty brands.
+Sustainability is at the forefront of so many conversations in our day-to-day lives, and never more so than within the beauty industry.
+We explore what sustainability really means and its impact on these sustainable beauty brands.

-Much like sustainable fashion, green beauty has finally hit critical mass.
-And although few, if any, beauty brands can claim to be '100% sustainable' or zero waste, recent years have proven that eco-friendly credentials and quality products needn’t be mutually exclusive.
+Much like sustainable fashion, eco-friendly beauty has finally hit critical mass.
+Although few, if any, beauty brands can claim to be 100% sustainable or zero-waste, recent years have shown that eco-friendly credentials and high-quality products don’t need to be mutually exclusive.
 This also appeals to a powerful new kind of consumer, who believes in sustainable living but is still a sucker for luxury products.

 What does it mean to be sustainable?

-You might think that being sustainable means going plastic-free and driving to France, instead of flying.
-And yes those are both very good steps to take.
+You might think that being sustainable means going plastic-free or driving to France instead of flying.
+And yes, those are both very good steps to take.
 But there is so much more to it than that.

 There are 17 Sustainable Developmental Goals, which were agreed on in 2015 by world leaders.
-They include things like no poverty; zero hunger; quality education.
-And they also include things like clean water and sanitation; responsible consumption and production; decent work and economic growth; industry, innovation and infrastructure.
-So actually there's so much more that can make a brand sustainable.
+They include things like no poverty, zero hunger, and quality education.
+And they also include things like clean water and sanitation, responsible consumption and production, decent work and economic growth, industry, innovation and infrastructure.
+So, actually, there's so much more that can make a brand sustainable.

 A new era for sustainable beauty brands

 According to a report by the Soil Association, 79% of people are more likely to buy a product if it says ‘organic’.
-Meanwhile 64% of consumers said they were looking for products with recyclable packaging.
-So it's not too surprising, then, that the natural skincare market is expected to grow by 5% each year between now and 2027.
+Meanwhile, 64% of consumers said they were looking for products with recyclable packaging.
+So it's not too surprising, then, to see how the natural skincare world has grown since 2021.

 Marie Claire Newsletter